parlaynu/megadetector-v5-onnx/README.md

 requires far fewer dependencies and with much simpler version constraints when compared to the full torch/megadetector/yolov5 environment.

-To further reduce external dependencies, there is also included an implementation of the batched non-maximum-suppression algorithm implemented in `numpy`.

 The exporting can be complicated, but you can export the ONNX model on any platform where all the requirements are readily satisfied, and then run inference on another with just the minimal dependencies.